 Renter Safety

 Unreturned keys are a severe issue for your future renters.
 Renters yearn to feel safe in their rental homes.
-Although if your past renters still have a key to the house, that feeling of safety may be a treacherous and dangerous illusion.
+However, if your past renters still have a key to the house, that feeling of safety may be a treacherous and dangerous illusion.
 If a previous occupant or someone they gave a key to does break in, you may find yourself liable for any damage or injury that results.
 You will especially lose the trust of your renter, which may cause canceled leases and costly turnover.
-To make renter safety a reality, it’s beneficially important to re-key the locks.
+It’s beneficially important to re-key the locks to make renter safety a reality.

 Increased Appeal

 Although understandably, the cost of re-keying the locks between renters may make you hesitate, you can use it as a selling point for your property.
-If a prospective renter is worried about their safety, you can effectively allay those fears by guaranteeing that their locks have been re-keyed; and they may decide on your property over similar rentals in the area.
+Suppose a prospective renter is worried about their safety.
+In that case, you can effectively allay those fears by guaranteeing that their locks have been re-keyed, and they may decide on your property over similar rentals in the area.
 If you can increase demand for your property, you can charge a bit more for rent and, as quickly as possible, recover anything paid to have the locks re-keyed.

 DIY or Hire a Pro?